venkataraman-at/hsr_multimodal_interaction_stack/docs/architecture.md

 ### **Wellness / Supportive Routines**
 Triggered if:
-- the user explicitly asks (“Can you help me calm down?”)
+- the user explicitly asks and when the robot detects mood fluctuations
 - the emotion model detects stress or sadness

 ### ROS 2 Interfaces